Medication Search: Mylan-Budesonide AQ.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.

-In rare cases, the full effect of budesonide therapy will not be reached until after 2 weeks of treatment.
+The full effect of budesonide therapy may not be reached until after 2 weeks of treatment.
 Treatment of seasonal rhinitis should, if possible, start before exposure to allergens.

 To make sure that you’re getting the proper amount and effects of the medication, you should ask your health care professional to explain how to use this nasal spray correctly.